On Deligne's conjecture for Hecke characters: Introduction

 \begin{conj} Let $\chi$ be an algebraic Hecke character of a number field $\RK$ with values in a number field $\RE$.
 Assume that $\chi$ is critical.
 Then

 \end{conj}

 Note that $\chi$ can be critical only when $\RK$ is totally real or $\RK$ contains a CM field.
-When $\RK$ is totally real, Conjecture \ref{deligne} is proved by Siegel-Klingen \cite{Si37, Kl61}, and by Shintani \cite{Shi76, Shi81} independently.
+When $\RK$ is totally real, Conjecture \ref{deligne} is proved by Siegel and Klingen \cite{Si37, Kl61}, and independently by Shintani \cite{Shi76, Shi81}.
 When $\RK$ is a CM field, Conjecture \ref{deligne} is proved by Blasius \cite{Bl86}.
-It is completely proved by Kufner \cite{Ku24} for arbitrary number field that contains a CM field and the reader can refer there for more historical remarks and relevant works.
+It is completely proved by Kufner \cite{Ku24} for arbitrary number fields that contain a CM field; the reader may refer there for more historical remarks and relevant works.
 Kufner's approach generalizes the strategy of \cite{Bl86} and makes use of the Eisenstein-Kronecker classes constructed in \cite{KS25}.

-Dating back to 1973, Harder originated the study of Eisenstein cohomology in a series of papers \cite{Ha73, Ha75, Ha79, Ha81, Ha82, Har87, Har90, Ha93} and in \cite{HS85} he outlined a strategy for proving Conjecture \ref{deligne} when $\RK$ contains a CM field $\rk$.
-When $[\RK:\rk]=2$, the necessary theory was developed in \cite{Har87}, but in the general case the proof was incomplete (see also the introduction of \cite{Ku24}).
+Dating back to 1973, Harder originated the study of Eisenstein cohomology in a series of papers \cite{Ha73, Ha75, Ha79, Ha81, Ha82, Har87, Har90, Ha93}, and in \cite{HS85} he outlined a strategy for proving Conjecture \ref{deligne} when $\RK$ contains a CM field $\rk$.
+When $[\RK:\rk]=2$, the necessary theory was developed in \cite{Har87}, but in the general case the proof remained incomplete (see also the Introduction of \cite{Ku24}).
 The aim of the present paper is to complete the proof of Conjecture \ref{deligne} following the approach of \cite{HS85}.

 We state our main theorem as follows, which implies Conjecture \ref{deligne} based on the results of \cite{Si37, Kl61, Bl86}.
-The main ingredient for the proof is the study of a toroidal integral for Eisenstein series in this paper and the rationality of Eisenstein cohomology established in \cite{JLS2}.
+The main ingredients for the proof are the study of a toroidal integral for Eisenstein series and the rationality of Eisenstein cohomology established in \cite{JLLS}.